 Links You May Useful:

-I made this cake twice and the photos below represent some of each recipe.
+As of this writing, I made this cake twice and the photos below represent some of each recipe.
 To achieve defined/separate stripes it is best to work with a somewhat thick batter.
 However, when you have a thinner batter, the cake is much more tender.
-Check out the tender version in a the above video on its texture.
+Check out the tender version in the above video.

 Gluten Free Zebra Cake with Chocolate Frosting